 But, here is the thing, even if you are buying the eggs at the store, the eggs get from the chicken to the store in about 72 hours or three days.
 If you are buying grade A eggs, you have fresh eggs.
 Sometimes fresher than you are getting from me since we get about 24 eggs a day and depending on what day you get them delivered, they could be a week old.

-In a mere 10 minutes, the eggs are all peeled and ready for snacks for the week.
-These easy to peel hard boiled eggs are my secret weapon.
-They are perfect for deviled eggs.
-Or egg salad.
-My favorite is hard-boiled egg casserole.
+In a mere 12 minutes, the eggs are all peeled and ready for snacks for the week.
+These easy to peel hard-boiled eggs are my secret weapon.
+They are perfect for deviled eggs since there is absolutely no green yolk in these hard-boiled eggs.
+Or bacon ranch egg salad.
+My favorite recipe using hard-boiled eggs is this hard-boiled egg casserole.